whole-tale/wt-design-docs/users_guide/run.rst

 Jupyter Notebook
 ~~~~~~~~~~~~~~~~
-When starting a Tale that has a Jupyter Notebook Environment, you'll be
+When starting a tale that has a Jupyter Notebook Environment, you'll be
 presented with a typical Notebook interface.

 .. image:: images/run/jupyter_browse.png